Linear Engineering Velocity Reporter

 Classification

+This step exists because raw data alone is not enough.
 Scores each dimension 1-10 (VHS), classifies overall health (HEALTHY/CONCERNING/CRITICAL), produces dual-audience output: executive summary for eng leadership + engineering recommendations with specific actions.
 Flags throughput decline >20% as URGENT alert.

 The Formatter